katealtmanova/nfoldexperiment/docs_NFoldIP.md

 >**Implementation (**``solve_auxiliary_program``**):**
 >- its argument is an auxiliary instance of NFoldIP with its initial solution
 >- uses the algorithm to minimize the auxiliary variables in order to have the initial solution for the main program
->- then it checks whether the auxiliary vars are zero -- if yes, we have an initial feasible solution (returns the init feasible solution), otherwise the main program has no feasible solution (returns None)
+>- then it checks whether the auxiliary vars are zero &mdash; if yes, we have an initial feasible solution (returns the init feasible solution), otherwise the main program has no feasible solution (returns None)

 If the initial feasible solution exists we are searching for the augmenting steps by the function **find_graverbest_step**.